AdventHealth Ocala: A Role Model for Patient-Focused Dialysis Care with Tablo

 COVID-19: A True Pressure Test

 Price also notes that the benefits that they saw during the height of COVID are paying off longer term.
-“Because of Tablo’s comfort and ease of use learned through the lessons of this pandemic, we’re thinking big picture,” she says.
+“Because of the comfort and ease of use of Tablo learned through the lessons of this pandemic, we’re thinking big picture,” she says.
 “We’re looking to potentially adjust our dialysis practice in the ICU.
 There’s more to come on that.”

 Allen reiterates the critical role that Tablo played during the pandemic, and a silver lining.
 “COVID did provide its challenges, but amongst so much negativity that we’ve had in the last year, I will say that because our Tablo program has been so successful, it has lifted the spirits of the staff at our campus.
 The C-suite was also very excited to see that we had such a successful launch, even during the tough times of the pandemic.
 To have a positive impact for the campus and our patients, it made us all feel really good,” she says.